status-im/nimbus-eth2/docs/e2store.md

 An era file containing the mainnet genesis is thus named `mainnet-00000-4b363db9.era`, and the era after that `mainnet-00001-40cf2f3c.era`.

 ## Structure

+just use s/CompressedSignedBeaconBlock/CompressedBlobSidecars/? but try to pick a version (BlobCompressedSidecars?) which can be directly served/saved, no recompression, main criterion? but are there even req/resp things which can ask for individual blob indices? how are they stored in database right now, i.e. should be able to have those be subset of e2s version

 An `.era` file is structured in the following way: